George Levy: Motorsports Hall of Fame of America

 Levy began serving on the board of directors of the Motorsports Hall of Fame of America in 2012 and was chosen by Founding President Ron Watson to be his successor starting in 2020.
-Due to Watson's untimely passing in late 2019, Levy assumed the position early.
-As President of the Hall of Fame, Levy oversees the induction process, which adds new members every March at a black-tie banquet, and manages its multidiscipline museum on the grounds of Daytona International Speedway in Daytona Beach, Florida.
-The museum attracts more than 100,000 visitors each year.
+Due to Watson's death in 2019, Levy assumed the position early.
+As President of the Hall of Fame, Levy oversaw the induction process, which adds new members every March at a black-tie banquet, and managed its multidiscipline museum on the grounds of Daytona International Speedway in Daytona Beach, Florida.

-Personal life

-Levy is based in Ormond Beach, Florida.
-He has two children, Casey and Zachary.
-Over the years he has competed in go-karts, showroom stock endurance races and the SCCA Pro Rally Championship.